aradinbar/stockbot/README.md

  ## Udacity-Castpone-Project
   - as mentioned above, the c++ part can ran alone without any necessary additional installation.
-  - the directory src includes the folowwing files :
+  - the directory src includes the following files :

         - makefile - to build the c++ engine.
         - main.cpp - the main function for the project.